 49 U.S.C. § 40103 declares that "the United States Government has exclusive sovereignty of airspace of the United States" and that "a citizen of the United States has a public right of transit through the navigable airspace."

 The Supreme Court confirmed in United States v.
 Causby (1946) that the ancient common-law doctrine of ad coelum—that landowners own everything up to the heavens—has no place in the modern world.
 Navigable airspace is federal public domain.
-As an airport owner, you do not own the sky above your airport.
+Airport owners do not own the airspace above their airports.
 The FAA controls all flight paths, approach procedures, and airspace designations.
-You cannot refuse overflights or dictate how aircraft reach your runways.
+Airports cannot refuse overflights or dictate how aircraft reach their runways.

 1.6 Takings, Noise Liability, and the Airport Owner's Dilemma